oracle/node-oracledb/doc/api.md

 identify invalid data or an incorrect `WHERE` clause that causes more results to be returned.

-No duplicate binds are allowed in a DML statement with a `RETURNING` clause, and no duplication is allowed between bind parameters in the DML section and the `RETURNING` section of the statement.
+Duplicate binds (using the same bind name more than once in the statement) are not allowed in a DML statement with a `RETURNING` clause, and no duplication is allowed between bind parameters in the DML section and the `RETURNING` section of the statement.

 An example of DML RETURNING binds is: